Acme Motor Car Co. (1903-1911)

 |This is a close-up of the Acme radiator emblem (c1909) dpl|

-The Acme radiator emblem design shown above can be seen in original photos taken in 1908 and 1909.
-This design is the same as the circular script logo illustrated on the cover of Acme brochures for 1909 and 1910, see below:
+This Acme radiator emblem design is the same as the circular script logo illustrated on the cover of Acme brochures for 1909 and 1910, see below:

 |This is the Acme logo from an Acme brochure (1909) hfrc|

-This radiator emblem can be taken to have been used on Acme cars from the latter part of 1908 through to early 1910.
+This radiator emblem was used on Acme cars from the latter part of 1908 through to early 1910.
 I assume that this Acme radiator emblem was finished in enamel but the actual size and colors are unknown.
 Original Acme radiator emblems with this design, if they can be found, would be ultra rare.

 The following original photo shows a 1910 Acme with a radiator emblem of a different shape: